kovidgoyal/calibre/manual/faq.rst

   * Try only putting one or two books onto the Kobo at a time and do not keep large collections on the Kobo

-I tansferred some books to my Kindle using calibre and they did not show up?
+I transferred some books to my Kindle using calibre and they did not show up?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Books sent to the Kindle only show up on the Kindle after they have been